Uveitis, Anterior, Nongranulomatous Clinical Presentation

 History

-Inquire about the patient's complete medical history, to include all medical conditions, surgeries, medications, and ocular history (eg, history of iritis, trauma, surgery).
+Inquire about the patient's complete medical history, including all medical conditions, surgeries, medications, and ocular history (eg, history of iritis, trauma, surgery).
 Perform a detailed review of systems.
 This is critical, as the history and the review of systems in many cases will suggest a diagnosis.

-Critical review questions include, but are not limited to, asking about recent ocular trauma, back stiffness, arthritis, rashes, shortness of breath, urethral discharge or dysuria, swollen lymph nodes, diarrhea, blood in stools, recent insect bites, sexually transmitted diseases (STDs), and tuberculosis (TB) exposure.
+Critical review questions include, but are not limited to, asking about recent ocular trauma, back pain or stiffness, arthritis, rashes, shortness of breath, urethral discharge or dysuria, swollen lymph nodes, diarrhea, blood in stools, recent insect bites, sexually transmitted diseases (STDs), tuberculosis (TB) exposure, and COVID-19 infection, exposure, or recent immunization.

 Inquire about the onset of the symptoms.
 Most cases of acute anterior uveitis begin with the sudden onset of redness, pain, and photophobia.

-Family history is important as well.
-Inquire if there is a family history of uveitis or other symptoms in family members that might suggest associated diseases, such as a spondyloarthropathy or other human leukocyte antigen (HLA)-B27 processes.
+Family history is also important.
+Inquire about a family history of uveitis or other symptoms in family members that might suggest associated diseases, such as a spondyloarthropathy or other HLA-B27 processes.
+[6]

-• Dull, aching eye pain occurs and may worsen when one touches the eye through the eyelid.
+A dull, aching eye pain may occur and may worsen when one touches the eye through the eyelid.
 Pain may be referred to the temple or periorbital region.
+The pain is usually abrupt in onset.
+Photosensitivity to light, especially sunlight, may worsen the patient’s discomfort.

-• Redness with no mucopurulent discharge is seen.
+Redness with no mucopurulent discharge is seen.
 Patients rarely have a watery discharge or tearing.
+Some forms of iritis, such as Fuchs heterochromic iridocyclitis, may have no symptoms other than loss of vision or glare from associated cataract.

 Physical

-• Vision: Visual acuity is usually normal or only slightly decreased, although in severe episodes the acuity can be very low.
+Visual acuity is usually normal or only slightly decreased, although, in severe episodes, the acuity can be very low.

-• Intraocular pressure (IOP) is often lower in the eye with iritis when compared to the fellow eye.
-This is secondary to a decrease in aqueous production by the inflamed ciliary body.
-However, in some cases, the IOP may be elevated as a result of altered aqueous outflow; this may be more common in viral anterior uveitis.
+Intraocular pressure (IOP) is often lower in the eye with iritis when compared to the fellow eye.
+This is secondary to a decrease in aqueous production by the ciliary body.
+However, in some cases, the IOP may be elevated as a result of altered aqueous outflow at the level of the trabecular meshwork; this may be more common in viral anterior uveitis.

-• Anterior chamber flare, resulting from extra protein in the aqueous, is usually present and can be graded using the SUN Working Group Grading Scheme for Anterior Chamber Flare:[5]
+Anterior chamber flare, resulting from extra protein in the aqueous, is usually present and can be graded using the SUN Working Group Grading Scheme for Anterior Chamber Flare, as follows [8] :

 • 0 = None